 Further, the guidance states that “lay members” will bring a different perspective to the Board.

-7 of the 9 Board Members period of current appointment will lapse in summer 2018.
-The Scottish Ministers consent will be required for any re-appointment.
+1 of the 9 Board Members period of appointment will lapse in March 2021 with the remaining 8 lapsing in May 2022The Scottish Ministers consent will be required for any re-appointment.
 The 2005 RTS Guidance advises that there needs to be a balance between continuity and refreshing the Board.
-There may also be a requirement by next year for these appointments to be balanced on the basis of gender identity: male and female as outlined in the draft Gender Balance on Public Boards Bill.
+There will also be a requirement for these appointments to be balanced on the basis of gender identity.

 Actions:

-SEStran will seek to transition the current Board Diversity Working Group into a SEStran Succession Planning Committee to meet annually and oversee appointments and the continuous improvement in Board Diversity Succession Planning.

-Undertake a full appointment process for all Board Member appointments lapsing in Summer 2018, overseen by the Succession Planning Committee to audit the skills, knowledge and experience needed for future Board appointments and also identify/remove any potential barriers to opportunities for greater diversity presented by for example, format of Board papers, timing or location of meetings etc.
+Undertake a full recruitment process for all Board Member appointments , overseen by the Succession Planning Committee to audit the skills, knowledge and experience needed for future Board appointments and also identify/remove any potential barriers to opportunities for greater diversity presented by for example, format of Board papers, timing or location of meetings etc.

 SEStran will aim to publicise Non-Councillor Board vacancies through a wide range of sources including SEStran corporate publications, partner equality organisations and social media to encourage a wide range of good candidates with a diverse range of skills and experience.

-SEStran will sign the One Scotland 50/50 pledge by 2020 for Gender Balance on Public Boards in relation to Non-Councillor members appointments.

 Training and Development